MonuSingh16/MonuSingh16.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-A experienced machine learning engineer in implementing machine learning techniques, and frameworks (Scikit-learn, TensorFlow, PyTorch); Hands-on experience in building, and deploying ML Apps
+A experienced machine learning engineer in implementing machine learning techniques, and frameworks (Scikit-learn, TensorFlow, PyTorch); Hands-on experience in building, and deploying machine learning applications

 🌍 I'm based in Bangalore, India

-🤝 I'm open to collaborating on ML Projects, Kaggle Competitions, Consultancy 📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.
+🤝 I'm open to collaborating on ML Projects, Kaggle Competitions, Consultancy

+📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.

 ## 👨🏻‍🔬 Professional Experience